Westward the Course of Empire Takes Its Way: Literary reference

 A fifth shall close the Drama with the day;

 Time's noblest offspring is the last.

 Influences

 The imagery of the pilgrim gesturing on a high rock is very similar to the 5 cent postage stamp, Fremont in the Rocky Mountains, that was part of the 1898 Trans-Mississippi Issue and reprinted a century later.

 A Currier and Ives print from 1868 uses the same title and theme for a very different print, showing a railroad crossing a new settlement as the train goes west.

 A photographic print and a stereograph by Alexander Gardner, both of an 1867 end-of-track frontier construction train, were titled Westward The Course of Empire Takes Its Way.

 In popular culture

-David Foster Wallace named one of his short stories "Westward the Course of Empire Takes Its Way" in his 1989 collection Girl with Curious Hair.
+David Foster Wallace named one of his novellas "Westward the Course of Empire Takes Its Way" in his 1989 collection Girl with Curious Hair.

 Early revisions of the 1995 computer game Oregon Trail II depict the study version of this painting on the title screen.

+The painting is seen in the 2013 video game BioShock Infinite.